 Make art every day

-Five years ago, I spent a week at a “midlife wisdom school” designed to help people like me—people like you—clarify our future plans.
+Five years ago, I spent a week at a “midlife wisdom school” designed to help people like me—people like you—clarify our desires for the future.
 Some of us were solopreneurs (as I was at the time) while others had full-time jobs (as I do now).
 A few were between careers.
-It’s fair to say we all were searching for something emotional or physical or professional, or we wouldn’t have been there.
+It’s fair to say we all were searching for something, or we wouldn’t have been there.
 So we dug deep.
-We cried a lot.
-And by the end of the retreat, we each wrote one brave intention on a piece of paper.
-And we shared it with the group.
+We felt ourselves opening up.
+And by the end of the retreat, we all had discovered something tricky and true about ourselves.
+We were invited to share our intention with the group.

 Art is everywhere.
 Look down.
 Pick up a leaf or a heart-shaped rock.
-Look up.
-Notice the figures in the clouds.
-Every hour the light is different.
-Wherever you go, carry a small sketchpad and a gel pen or a mechanical pencil.
+Notice the figures in the clouds, and how, every hour, the light is different.
+Wherever you go, carry a small sketchpad and a gel pen or a pencil.
 Maybe a portable pan of watercolors and a brush.
 Try to draw what you see.
 This can seem intimidating at first, but any little scribble, any splash of color, is a start.
 Some days, it’s enough just to know I’m carrying supplies in my bag.

 The creative way of being